kirjavascript/cakeybar/README.md

 * easy layout model
 * flexible theming with CSS
 * i3 components: mode, window, workspaces
+* system tray integration
 * image support

-currently only i3 is supported though this could be expanded in future
+currently only i3 is supported though this may be expanded in future

 gtk 3.2 or higher is required